Listen and subscribe on Anchor.fm, Spotify, and Google Podcasts.

 Dr. Natalie Parks: [00:34:26] I think that it comes to a conversation we all had a little bit earlier, but in thinking about, you know, it’s kind of how do you standardize training in some respects in terms of, you know, maybe looking at the set of skills that need to be demonstrated and in what context that needs to be demonstrated.
 And that’s probably going to vary from company to company.
 But I think at least internally as an organization, you could look at each job position and say, here are the set of skills that need to be demonstrated at what fluency, you know, how often all of those things.
 And then you come up with maybe, you know, checklists or your objectives.
 What to what criteria do these need?
 These skills need to be trained and what context do they need to be demonstrated.
 And that at least guides you know, even if I am random supervisor number one who got random candidate number two, I at least now have a set of kind of instructions and checklists and procedures that I’m supposed to follow, you know, but that’s my thought on it, at least in terms of how you ensure that it becomes kind of a better.
 More consistent training model.

-Kyle Ditzian: [00:35:54] So essentially you try to centered around objectives and specifically decently written active objectives?
+Kyle Ditzian: [00:35:54] So essentially you try to center around objectives and specifically decently written active objectives?

 Dr. Natalie Parks: [00:36:00] Yeah, I think so.
-I think objectives and and objectives that are tied to the demonstration of specific skills.
+I think objectives and objectives are tied to the demonstration of specific skills.

 Kyle Ditzian: [00:36:09] We should talk about objectives.